By Deeyoung MaLinkedInWebsiteJuly 9, 202612 min readScheduling OperationsReviewed July 31, 2026

 Use three levels for each daypart: base, busy, and stretch.
 Base is the staffing you need to open safely.
 Busy is the normal good day.
 Stretch is the version where weather, tourism, a festival, or a group booking pushes the room harder than usual.

-Once the dayparts are marked, keep the stretch shifts as optional until the evidence is there.
-This protects the budget without pretending every sunny Friday will behave the same way.
+Once the dayparts are marked, keep stretch coverage conditional until the evidence is there.
+Check that the employee has agreed to the arrangement and that it follows the applicable scheduling and reporting-pay rules.
+This protects the budget without treating every sunny Friday or festival listing as the same demand signal.

 Staff roles before names